2214372851/yundownload/README.md

 # Update log

+- V 0.2.5
+    - Fix known bugs
-- V 0.1.24
+- V 0.2.4
     - Add the auth parameter to carry identity information
     - You can add the max_redirects parameter to limit the number of redirects
     - Add the retries parameter to specify the number of request tries
     - Add the verify parameter to specify whether to verify the SSL certificate
-- V 0.1.23
+- V 0.2.3
     - Remove the default log display and add a progress bar to the command line tool
-- V 0.1.22
+- V 0.2.2
     - Fixed exception handling of sharding download
-- V 0.1.21
+- V 0.2.1
     - Repair download failure displays complete
-- V 0.1.20
+- V 0.2.0
     - Fixed an issue with fragment breakpoint continuation in fragment download
 - V 0.1.19
     - Fix stream download breakpoint resume issue
 - V 0.1.18
     - Fix known bugs
 - V 0.1.17
     - Add forced streaming downloads
 - V 0.1.16